ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 image: "starmapPretty.png"
 ---

-{% include image.html fileName = "starmapPretty.png" colSize = 9 %}
+{% include image.html fileName = "starmapPretty.png" colSize = 9 caption = "A distance optimized map of the 10 closest stars to Earth, Sol included.
+This one has an average error of around 8.9% "%}

 There was something of a family debate over whether a reduced-dimensionality starmap could still be accurate enough as to be useful, so I made a covid-quarantine experiment of it.